Introduction

 An Emitter

-is used to send a message to any recipient.
+is used to send a message to any recipient and can be used outside

-The recipient id is returned when calling register_component
+The recipient id is returned when calling component

 .